RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 # Deploying and running Bankdemo in a Performance and Availability Cluster with PostgreSQL
-This demonstration configures the Bankdemo application to run in a Performance and Availability Cluster (PAC), storing banking data in VSAM datasets stored within a PostgreSQL database.
-The database is accessed from COBOL programs using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.
+This demonstration configures the Bankdemo application to run in a Performance and Availability Cluster (PAC).
+Banking data is recorded in VSAM datasets that are stored in a PostgreSQL database.
+The database is accessed from COBOL programs by using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, and `WRITE FILE`.
 The cluster is composed of two Enterprise Server instances that are running on the same machine.

-The COBOL modules used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk and when not running in a PAC.
+The COBOL modules that are used to access the data are stored in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk and when not running in a PAC.

 The Rocket Secrets Vault is used to store the database credentials.

 ## Prerequisites
 - Rocket® Enterprise Developer or Rocket® Enterprise Server.
 - A TN3270 terminal emulator.
    The Rocket® Host Access for the Cloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
 - Ensure that the Rocket Directory Server (mfds) is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - Ensure that a Redis server is installed and running.